rana-sylvatica/RLUB/README.md

 The mounting holes are for M3 screws and are 3.2mm in diameter.

 If you're not sure how to order these I wrote a [guide](https://github.com/HTangl/Model-U) that explains how to get these fabricated by JLCPCB.
-The proccess is essentially the same for both the Model U and the HTUB with the one exception being you **must use 0.8mm board thickness**.
+The proccess is essentially the same for both the Model U and the HTUB with the one exception being you **MUST USE 0.8mm BOARD THICKNESS**.
 If you order these with the standard 1.6 board thickness JLC will not be able to manufacture them.

 ![](https://raw.githubusercontent.com/HTangl/HTUB/main/Pictures/Panel%208.png)